kamclean/collaborator/README.md

 All functions have been developed with the aim of being applicable to a broad range of REDCap projects.
 Any suggestions for further functions are welcome, however these would need to be aligned with this aim.

 If the CollaboratoR package is used within your project, please e-mail the authors [here](mailto:v1kmcle6@ed.ac.uk) so the list above can be updated.
-Please also consider citing the package in any resultant publications with the suggested format: "McLean KA, Ots R. *CollaboratoR: Scalable multi-centre research using R and REDCap*.
+Please also consider citing the package in any resultant publications with the suggested format: "McLean KA, Ots R, Drake T, Harrison E. *CollaboratoR: Scalable multi-centre research using R and REDCap*.
 2019.
 Avaliable at: [https://github.com/kamclean/collaborator](https://github.com/kamclean/collaborator)."

 Installation and Documentation
 ------------------------------